RaaghaviNithiyanandan/emobuddy/README.md

 The `emobuddy_colab.ipynb` notebook provides a convenient way to run the EmoBuddy chatbot in a Google Colab environment.
 Follow the instructions within the notebook to set up the environment, configure API keys, and launch the chatbot.

-## License

-(Specify the license under which the project is released, e.g., MIT License.
-Create a `LICENSE` file in the repository.)